 condition2...– The optional additional criteria upon which the range is to be filtered

-Tip: When using FILTER, start your formula in a cell that should be the upper left most cell for the output.
-This function writes the output in, below, and to the right of your starting point.
-The formula text will remain in the upper left cell and it can be changed.
+Tip: This function writes the output in, below, and to the right of your starting point.
+The formula text will remain in the upper-left cell.

-Using the FILTER function with one column of data.
-The first table is before the function is applied and the second is after.
+Firstly, we are using the FILTER function with one column of data.
+The first table is before the function is applied, and the second is after.

-Three columns of data filtered by two conditions.
+Lastly, we filtered these three columns of data by two conditions.

 Live examples in Sheets

-Go to this spreadsheeet for several examples of the FILTER function that you can study and use anywhere you would like.
+Go to this spreadsheet for several examples of the FILTER function that you can study and use anywhere you would like.